 - How will my child/young person be included in activities outside this classroom including school trips?

-Students with SEN are included in activities such as trips and outside activities.
+Students with SEND are included in activities such as trips and outside activities.
 If students require extra support to access the activity, teaching assistants will be deployed appropriately.

 - How accessible is the environment?